 Late in 2012, EE launched the UK's first 4G mobile broadband service, with the rest following in autumn 2013.
 More recently, we've seen the launch of next-generation 5G services.
 Both 4G and 5G deliver a significantly quicker speed than the older 3G networks.

 And what kind of performance can you expect from these networks?
 A good source of information is OpenSignal, which uses real-world data and produces regular reports.
-Here are its average 3G and 4G speeds from October 2019:
+Here are its average 5G download and upload speeds from April 2021: